AdesisNetlife/croak/README.md

 - When you have an ultra specific grunt config on each project repository
 - When you or your team do not want to spend time updating/syncronizing automation stuff across repositories
 - When you do not need to centralize and (consequently) do not need to take the control
-- If you have a lot of free time and you enjoy doing redudant and not interesting tasks
+- When you have a lot of free time and you enjoy doing redudant and not too much interesting tasks
 - When developers of your project... (at least one):
   - are an ultra skilled and responsible guys
   - have a lot of time to maintain its own automation tasks configuration